-Certificates, which require fewer credit hours than the degree and are generally highly specialized and structured courses of study, are available in most of the College's career/ technical program areas.
-Students desiring less structured and more flexible programs of study may pursue a certificate in general studies.
+Certificates, which require fewer credit hours than the degree and are generally highly specialized and in-person courses of study, are available in most of the College's career/technical program areas.
+Students desiring less in-person and more flexible programs of study may pursue a certificate in general studies.